Skip to main content

 Developing ContentDB

 In 2018, I had the opportunity to create a web app for University coursework, as a solo project.
-I chose to create a package repository for Minetest, an open-source project I help maintain.
+I chose to create a package repository for Luanti, an open-source project I help maintain.

 Read more of "Developing ContentDB"